taosdata/taos-connector-node/README.md

 ## 3. Prerequisites

 - Install the Node.js development environment, using version 14 or above.
 Download link: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
-- Install the Node.js connector using npm.
+- Install the Node.js connector dependencies using npm, execute the 'npm install' command in the `nodejs` directory of the project for installation.
 - Install TypeScript 5.3.3 and above using npm.
 - TDengine has been deployed locally.
 For specific steps, please refer to [Deploy TDengine](https://docs.tdengine.com/get-started/deploy-from-package/), and `taosd` and `taosAdapter` have been started.